WCW Sin: Aftermath

-Because of the injury to Sid Vicious, the broadcast was cut off shortly after Road Warrior Animal was revealed as the mystery man and a crucial angle was not shown until the following night’s edition of Nitro.
-After the main event, Ric Flair celebrated the events of the night with the other participants in the main event, along with Totally Buff and the Natural Born Thrillers, and revealed that every single one of the events in their matches were part of a conspiracy.
+Because of the injury to Sid Vicious, the broadcast ended early shortly after Road Warrior Animal was revealed as the mystery man and a crucial angle was not shown until the following night's edition of Nitro.
+After the main event, Ric Flair celebrated the events of the night with the other participants in the main event, along with Totally Buffed and the Natural Born Thrillers, and revealed that every single one of the events in their matches were part of a conspiracy.
 On Nitro, Flair revealed an alliance involving himself, Bagwell, Luger, Jarrett, and Steiner.
 The group immediately began feuding with The Insiders and Rick Steiner, only to have Rick join the group when he betrayed Kevin Nash.

-Almost immediately after winning the Hardcore Title, Meng left WCW after being with the company for six years.
+Almost immediately after winning the WCW Hardcore Championship, Meng left WCW after being with the company for six years.
 He would make an unexpected appearance at the Royal Rumble a week later, thus returning to the WWF under his former ring name Haku.

 Sin would be the final WCW pay-per-view to be held outside of the southern United States.
-Starting in February 2001, all WCW events were held in the southern states only.
+Starting in February 2001, all WCW events were held in the southern states only until it was sold to WWE in March 2001.

 Reception

 In 2007, Arnold Furious of 411Mania gave the event a rating of 4.5 [Poor], stating, "The undercard has so much hard work in it.
 Two great cruiserweight matches in the first half and a solid hardcore match.
 Basically everyone who had the chance to move up the card tried really hard.
 Then the main event guys strolled out there and dogged it in matches riddled with stupid booking.
 Sid broke his leg, Goldberg is out of WCW forever.
 Earlier on Steiner had taken out most of the WCW’s babyfaces.
-There’s really only Nash and DDP left and they just jobbed to a couple of rookie midcarders.
-The direction of the company was once again embarrassing.
-Way to go Eric Bischoff.
-Turn that company around!
-It’s all pretty depressing.
-Luckily enough WCW died two months later and now no one has to watch it.
-Yay!"
+There’s really only Nash and DDP left and they just jobbed to a couple of rookie midcarders."